tyler-technologies-oss/forge-design-system/docs/styles/typography/typography.md

 To ensure proper screen reader navigation, use the native HTML semantic headers.
 Screen readers use an accessibility tree to read through a page, so they’ll follow the logical header order (H1 through H6) instead of the order seen visually on a page.
 Use headings to reflect page hierarchies, sections, and parent-child relationships, instead of for styling purposes.

-**Do not use semantic headings for stylistic purposes.** Instead, use semantic headings to create a logical hierarchy on the page, and use the tyl-typography classes to style your text.
+**Do not use semantic headings for stylistic purposes.** Instead, use semantic headings to create a logical hierarchy on the page, and use the Forge typography classes to style your text.
 The code snippets below include semantic headings as examples only; they’re not meant to be prescriptive.
 Be sure to use semantic headings that reflect your app’s logical hierarchy.

 ---